How To Get a Drivers' License in Ohio?

 The school awards you with a Certificate of Completion that you present to your BMV office.
 Similarly, when applying for a TIPIC for the license, you need to carry some forms to prove your identification.

 However, if you are found with a traffic offense after the first six months of acquiring the probationary license, it results in a guardian accompanying you until you are 17.
 After 18 years, you should avoid many traffic convictions.
-It could lead to license suspension for six months, especially if found with alcohol-related issues.
+It could lead to license suspension for six months, mainly if found with alcohol-related issues.

 Final verdict

-Kindly ensure to purchase auto insurance, you must have it to drive on the Ohio roads.
+Kindly ensure to purchase auto insurance; you must have it to drive on the Ohio roads.